kgatilin/aihive/docs/arch/README.md

 - [Product Concept](../product/concept.md)
 - [High-Level User Stories](../product/high_level_user_stories.md)

+## Key Components

+The architecture revolves around four primary components:

+1. **Human Interface** - Entry point for requirements submission and human validation
+2. **Task Tracking System** - Central system for managing workflow status and progression
+3. **Product Agent** - AI agent that transforms raw requirements into structured specifications
+4. **Coding Agent** - AI agent that generates code based on structured requirements

-## Key Architectural Concepts
+## Key Architectural Principles

-The architecture is built on several key concepts:
+The architecture is built on several key principles:

-1. **AI Agent Ecosystem** - A set of specialized AI agents working together to generate code from requirements
-2. **Microservices Architecture** - A modular approach that enables isolation and independent development
-3. **Defense-in-Depth Security** - Multiple layers of security controls to protect against various threats
+1. **Git-Based Requirements** - Requirements stored as markdown files in Git
+2. **Status-Driven Workflow** - Clear task statuses drive the development process
-4. **Human Validation Checkpoints** - Strategic points where human experts review and approve system outputs
+3. **Human Validation Checkpoints** - Strategic points where humans review and approve outputs
+4. **Microservices Architecture** - Modular approach that enables isolation and focused development
-5. **Event-Driven Communication** - Asynchronous messaging patterns to coordinate activities between components
+5. **Event-Driven Communication** - Events coordinate activities between components

 ## How to Use This Documentation

 ### For New Team Members

 1. Start with the [Architecture Overview](architecture_overview.md) to understand the big picture
-2. Review the [High-Level Architecture](high_level_architecture.md) for more detailed component information
+2. Review the [High-Level Architecture](high_level_architecture.md) for workflows and architectural decisions
-3. Explore specific areas of interest (data flows, security, technology) as needed
+3. Explore the [Component Architecture](component_architecture.md) for detailed component specifications

 ### For Implementers